sphawes/portfolio/scanner.md

 We were stoked.
 It was a great day delivering a project that pushed both Lucian and myself to learn new skills, deal with deadlines and budgets, and work on projects in a team.

-Lucian and I made a bit of money from the sale, which I turned around and put directly into my Lulzbot Taz 5, and he invested in an XCarve CNC machine.
+Lucian and I made a bit of money from the sale, which I put directly into my Lulzbot Taz 5, and he invested in an XCarve CNC machine.